This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Garlic Chive Butter

-Lewis Road makes an incredible garlic chive butter that keeps us from chopping fresh garlic and chives into our biscuit.
+Lewis Road Creamy makes an incredible garlic chive butter that keeps us from chopping fresh garlic and chives into our garlic biscuits.

-You can use any shredded cheese you like, but I love good sharp cheddar cheese.
+You can use any shredded cheese you like, but I love good sharp cheddar cheese for these cheesy biscuits.

 Buttermilk